Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: System Design

 \subsection{Downlink Receivers}

-The downlink receiver's main task is to monitor the downlink of cells visible on all bands from the sensitive area.
-Thus, each downlink receiver consists of multiple SDRs connected to one or more dedicated processing servers.
-The SDR receives the downlink of one or more cellular frequency bands at once and streams the IQ samples to the processing unit.
-The processing unit then channelizes the stream of IQ samples into separate channels for each operator on the band.

-The monitored base stations are distributed and positioned in all directions from the sensitive area.
-To decrease the inter-cell interference and enhance decoding rates, we use narrow beam-width directional antennas.
-To cover all the directions, we plan for four ideally positioned downlink receivers with a direct line of sight of the base stations.
-In this way, each base station in the vicinity is covered by at least one downlink receiver.
-A downlink receiver with good downlink reception quality continuously remains synchronized with the base stations and decodes all messages that are broadcast on the downlink.
+The downlink receiver is an SDR-based platform that has the task of monitoring the downlink of cells visible on all bands from the sensitive area.
+To decrease inter-cell interference and enhance decoding rates, we use narrow beam-width directional antennas.
+To cover all the directions, we plan for four ideally positioned downlink receivers with a direct line of sight to the xNBs.
+In this way, each xNB in the vicinity is covered by at least one downlink receiver.
+A downlink receiver with good downlink reception quality continuously remains synchronized with the xNBs and decodes all messages that are broadcast on the downlink.

 After successfully synchronizing in time and frequency to a cell, the downlink receiver decodes the MIB and SIB and applies the cell-specific configurations.
-These configurations include cell-specific information required for new UE connection detection, and uplink signal measurements.
-Each new UE connection contains a RAR sent by the base station as a response to PRACH preamble (see \autoref{fig:conn_est}).
-By monitoring the RA-RNTIs defined in the SIB messages, we can decode all RARs, and thus detect all new connections on the base station.
+These configurations include cell-specific information required for new UE connection detection and uplink signal measurements.
+Each new UE connection includes a RAR sent by the xNB as a response to PRACH preamble (see \autoref{fig:conn_est}).
+By monitoring the RA-RNTIs defined in the SIB messages, we can decode all RARs, and thus detect all new connections on the xNB.

 After the downlink receiver decodes the RAR, it immediately forwards the RAR to the uplink receivers, stores the UE-specific RNTI in the set of active RNTIs, and continues monitoring and decoding subsequent messages addressed for the active RNTIs.
 In case an RRC Connection Setup message is decoded, the downlink receiver applies the enclosed UE-specific configuration to the decoding process for this particular UE.